Whoaa512/starred/README.md

 - [gcla/termshark](https://github.com/gcla/termshark) - A terminal UI for tshark, inspired by Wireshark
 - [hashicorp/terraform-provider-aws](https://github.com/hashicorp/terraform-provider-aws) - Terraform AWS provider
 - [mvdan/xurls](https://github.com/mvdan/xurls) - Extract urls from text
-- [blevesearch/bleve](https://github.com/blevesearch/bleve) - A modern text indexing library for go
+- [blevesearch/bleve](https://github.com/blevesearch/bleve) - A modern text/numeric/geo-spatial/vector indexing library for go
 - [hashicorp/go-multierror](https://github.com/hashicorp/go-multierror) - A Go (golang) package for representing a list of errors as a single error.
 - [hashicorp/terraform](https://github.com/hashicorp/terraform) - Terraform enables you to safely and predictably create, change, and improve infrastructure.
 It is a source-available tool that codifies APIs into declarative configuration files that can be shared amo
 - [grafana/loki](https://github.com/grafana/loki) - Like Prometheus, but for logs.